hleveillegauvin/CodingClub/README.md

     mint -a nova001.krn | grep -v '^[!*]' | grep -v '^=' | grep -v '^[=r]' | grep -v '^\[' | sortcount

 We've learned about the `solfg` command and the `mint` command.
-Now, let's try to create a file that would combined the original `**kern` spine, the `**solfg` spine, and the `**mint` spine.
-We'll start by creating a two temporary files: one for `**solfg` and one for `**mint`.
+Now, let's try to create a file that would combine the original `**kern` spine, the `**solfg` spine, and the `**mint` spine.
+We'll start by creating two temporary files: one for `**solfg` and one for `**mint`.
 We'll make sure to keep all three types of records (i.e. comment, interpretation, and data records) so the spines properly align with one another.
-We'll then use the `assemble`command to create our new file.
+We'll then use the `assemble` command to create our new file.
 Finally, we'll use the `rm` command to delete our temporary files

 ```
 kern -x nova001.krn | solfg | sed 's/[0-9]//g' > temp_solfg